The Faculty Club, 716 Columbus (6th floor), Northeastern University

 Boston learning from Boston

 Over the course of the last three years, Sport in Society has worked extensively with local and national sport-based youth development organizations to identify their organizational challenges and assets.
 With this data, Sport in Society has developed a series of collaborative learning forums, webinars, and online resources that are designed specifically for organizations that strive to use sport for positive youth development.
 The offerings below are intended to meet these needs by providing solution-oriented meetings, panel discussions, and showcases.
 Sport in Society will host bi-monthly panel discussions on relevant topics.
 These events will be on a Thursday from 12:00 – 1:30pm at Northeastern’s Faculty Club.
+There will be time for networking both before and after the event.
 Lunch will be served.

 Thursday, March 20th: Community Connections and Workforce Development